All Episodes

 Now, admittedly, it was a small town.

-If my brother or me were too sick and we couldn't get to his office.
+Occasionally, the doctor even came to the house if my brother or me were too sick and we couldn't get to his office.

 But we got a bill.

-Anyway, okay, I've I've exhausted.
+Anyway, okay, I've exhausted.

 I appreciate your patience in indulging me.

-But I'm folks, I'm really focused on what we can all do here.
+But I'm, folks, I'm really focused on what we can all do here.

 I'm really focused on what can be.